mandy9408/mandy9408/README.md

 🚀 Passionate about building web apps that actually *work* and make life easier.
 🛠️ Full-stack web developer specialized in **Vue.js**, **Node.js**, and **MySQL**.
-🌍 Based in Europe, with a couple of years living in Belgium 🇧🇪 (oui, je parle un peu français 🇫🇷).
+🌍 Based in Europe, with a couple of years living in Belgium (oui, je parle un peu français).

 ## 👨‍💻 What I do
 - Craft smooth frontends with Vue.js ⚡